AntonNeld/drodbot/README.md

 Open DROD in a separate window.

+> **Note:** DRODbot cannot handle lighting very well, so go into settings and
+> turn off "Alpha Blending".

 ### Get data for the tile classification

 Before DRODbot can play any rooms, it needs to learn how to interpret what it is seeing.
-Enter "Train classifier" mode in the DRODbot window, and:
+Enter "Manage classifier" mode in the DRODbot window, and:

 - Open the editor in DROD, and begin editing a new room.
+The room style should be Foundation and the weather should be normal.
-- In the DRODbot window, click "Train model" and wait for it to finish.
+- In the DRODbot window, click "Generate tile data" and wait for it to finish.
 While it's working, you can't do anything else involving the mouse, keyboard, or having another window focused.

 ## What it can do